 At the hearing in both situations provided above, the court must decide whether to relieve the surety of the obligation or whether the surety should remain on the bond.
 If the court determines that the surety should be relieved, a new undertaking must be filed with the court in order to secure the re-release of the defendant.
 The bonding court should use all information at its disposal to determine the appropriate bond for the re-release of the defendant in any conditions deemed appropriate.
 If the court requires that the surety stay on the bond, the defendant should be released under the original bond obligation.

 § 38-53-50(C) provides if the defendant is incarcerated by the surety or a law enforcement agency as the result of a bench warrant, the surety shall file an affidavit with the court stating that the defendant is incarcerated in the appropriate detention facility as a result of the bench warrant, as well as the violation of the specific term or terms of the bail bond stated in the bench warrant.
 Once the affidavit pursuant to the provisions of the subsection has been filed and served on the defendant, the surety is relieved of all liability on the bail bond by the court unless otherwise ordered by the circuit court within fourteen calendar days of the filing of the affidavit, or, if there is no term of court within the fourteen day period, at the ensuing term of court.
 A motion to be relieved is not required in this circumstance, nor is the $20.00 filing fee.
-After the surety has been relieved, a new undertaking must be filed with the appropriate court in order to secure the subsequent release of the defendant.
+Pursuant to §38-53-50(D), after the surety has been relieved by order of the court, a new undertaking must be filed with the appropriate court in order to secure the subsequent release of the defendant.
 The undertaking must include the same conditions included in the original bond, unless the conditions have been changed by the court.